-In our documentation we have used the term Integrator to refer to a person or team who is integrating the API into a product or service.
+In our documentation, we use the term Integrator to refer to a person or team who is integrating the API into a product or service.
 We also recognise the term 'customer'.
-This is to distinguish Integrators from 'clients' (by which we mean software which consumes the API), and 'developers' (by whom we mean those who are developing the Digital Growth Charts project)
+This distinguishes 'Integrators' from 'clients' (by which we mean software which consumes the API), and 'developers' (by whom we mean those who are developing the Digital Growth Charts project)

 A: Technically yes.
-However there are several important considerations which we believe would more than negate any saving made.
+However, there are several important considerations, of which the downsides outweigh any benefits.

-We have open sourced the API in order to align with our policy on transparency and clinical safety, however we advise that you do not self host it.
+We have open-sourced the API to align with our policy on transparency and clinical safety.
+However, we advise you do not self-host it.
 Only the version deployed and managed by the RCPCH team is warranted to be correct.

 Self Hosting - Clinical Safety Risk